charlesm93/charlesm93.github.io/_pages/about.md

 ---

 I'm a Research Fellow in Computational Mathematics at the [Flatiron Institute](https://www.simonsfoundation.org/flatiron/), a part of the [Simons Foundation](https://www.simonsfoundation.org/).
-My primary interest lies in statistics and machine learning methods.
+My primary interest lies in statistics and probabilistic machine learning.
-Much of my research is motivated by Bayesian modeling problems in pharmacometrics, epidemiology, and more.
+Much of my research is motivated by Bayesian modeling problems with applications in pharmacometrics, epidemiology, astrophysics and more.

 My work bridges statistical methods, computation, and application through the development of probabilistic programing languages.
 I'm a core developer of the Bayesian inference software [Stan](http://mc-stan.org/), the co-creator of its pharmacometrics extension [Torsten](https://github.com/metrumresearchgroup/Torsten), and I have an ongoing collaboration with the [TensorFlow Probability](https://www.tensorflow.org/probability) team.